-Citation with stable link: Philip A. Harland, 'Egyptian wisdom: Lucian’s story about Eukrates and Pankrates (late second century CE),' Last modified November 8, 2022, http://philipharland.com/Blog/?p=6894.
+Citation with stable link: Philip A. Harland, 'Egyptian wisdom: Lucian’s story about Eukrates and Pankrates (late second century CE),' Ethnic Relations and Migration in the Ancient World, last modified November 8, 2022, http://philipharland.com/Blog/?p=6894.

-Authors: Lucian of Samosata, Lover of Lies 33-39, narrating a discussion between Tychiades and Philokles about an earlier meeting at Eukrates’ house (link to Greek text and full translation).
+Authors: Lucian of Samosata, Lover of Lies 33-39, narrating a discussion between Tychiades and Philokles about an earlier meeting at Eukrates’ house (link).

 Comments: Motifs regarding travel in pursuit of wisdom from barbarians were common

 enough for Lucian (ca. 160s CE) to incorporate them into his satires, to quite humorous effect.
 The case of Eukrates’ adventures leading him to Egypt in Lover of Lies could well be considered a spoof on the sort of story we encounter in the opening letter of Thessalos’ medicinal book (link).
 In Lucian’s satire, Tychiades (representing Lucian’s skeptical perspective) challenges belief in stories about Magian powers, visions, and oracles.
 Tychiades recounts the autobiographical claims of a philosopher named Eukrates, who catalogues all the amazing things he experienced in his educational journeys, including time with an Egyptian sacred scribe and wise man.
 Eukrates’ education is not problem-free, however, as Eucrates at first fails to replicate the Magian feats of his teacher.
 Eucrates is about to go on relating his journey home from Egypt, including the oracle he heard at Amphilochus in Mallos (Cilicia).
 But Tychiades, the main character, cannot take any more and leaves mid-sentence.